michael-slx/aur-packages/README.md

 ## License

 The `PKGBUILD` files used in the aforementioned packages are licensed under CC-0.
+Some of the files are updated versions of AUR packages that were orphaned by their original authors.
+Original copyright applies.
+The respective maintainers' names are listed in the `PKGBUILD` files.

 Note though that the WeeWX wrapper scripts are derivatives of the originals distributed with WeeWX.
 [Original licensing applies (GPL 3).](https://github.com/weewx/weewx/blob/master/LICENSE.txt)